fogx/docarray/docs/fundamentals/document/serialization.md

 If you go with default `protcol` and `compress` settings, you can simply use `bytes(d)`, which is more Pythonic.
 ```

 ## From/to base64

 ```{important}
 Depending on your values of `protocol` and `compress` arguments, this feature may require `protobuf` and `lz4` dependencies.
 You can do `pip install "docarray[full]"` to install it.
 ```

-In some cases such as in REST API, you are allowed only to send/receive string not bytes.
-You can serialize Document into base64 string via {meth}`~docarray.document.mixins.porting.PortingMixin.to_base64` and load it via {meth}`~docarray.document.mixins.porting.PortingMixin.from_base64`.
+In some cases such as in REST APIs, you are only allowed to send/receive strings, not bytes.
+You can serialize a Document
+into a base64 string via {meth}`~docarray.document.mixins.porting.PortingMixin.to_base64` and load it via
+{meth}`~docarray.document.mixins.porting.PortingMixin.from_base64`.

 ```python
 from docarray import Document

 d = Document(text='hello', embedding=[1, 2, 3])

 print(d.to_base64())